 Term 2 – Compare to Unitarian Universalism

 The goal is to compare the aforementioned faiths to our own so that students see the similarities.

-This is when we anticipate construction starting and we will move into the library and Gore Hall foyer thereby have two learning centers rather than three.
+This is when we anticipate construction starting and we will move into the Library and Gore Hall foyer, thereby having two learning centers rather than three.
 We will place the students into two groups.
-Also, class time will be shorter as we will dismiss at the start of coffee hour.
+Also, class time will be shorter, as we will dismiss at the start of coffee hour.
 We need the following volunteers: